 Enacting a code freeze is a time-consuming process, and means incorporating additional moving parts to your roadmap—increasing the likelihood that something will go wrong.

-Reduced developer productivity
+Reduced development team productivity

 This argument against code freeze needs little explanation.
 Code freezes require developers to essentially pause work on any ongoing projects—or, if they’re able to continue dev work, wait to ship new code until the freeze ends (which can lead to large, risky shipments later on).
-A code freeze can also impact productivity by interfering with momentum.
-Picking up a project after a month of inactivity can be challenging and time-consuming.
-However, a code freeze doesn't have to stop innovation.
-While deploying new code may be temporarily on hold, many teams will continue to work on feature branches in the background, shipping new features after the deployment freeze is over.

 Risky code deployment